riscvarchive/debug-taskgroup/README.md

 * The ['Instruction' design](https://dev.sifive.com/documentation/risc-v-external-debug-support/).
 * The ['Direct' design](https://groups.google.com/a/groups.riscv.org/d/msg/debug/N2Qu17lALe4/4lzibYmvCQAJ).
 The primary author of this proposal has also started work on [a version that hopes to combine the best of both proposals](https://groups.google.com/a/groups.riscv.org/d/msg/debug/HYCuX8oP6Ew/NLTr1IWNBAAJ).
 * Tim Newsome's [comparison between the two approaches](https://sifive.github.io/debug-mechanism-comparison/).
 * Stefan Wallentowitz and Alex Bradbury produced a [presentation](https://goo.gl/9abgZa) aiming to summarise proposals so far, briefly survey what other architectures do for run-control debug, and propose a path towards a unified specification.
+They went on to give a more detailed [proposal](https://goo.gl/Uy5V2k) for an approach with a base memory map, with optional instruction feeding.

 ## Meetings